If you have ever visited the popular wet shaving subreddit /r/wicked_edge, you probably have heard of Maggard Razors before.

 Learning to Shave Again

 Picking up the safety razor is a tough endeavor for a lot of men, myself included.
 It requires a steady hand with proper technique.
 I’d recommend that you give this article a read as it shares what you need to know when shaving with a safety razor.

 With that being said, let’s give the Maggard’s safety razor a try:

-Once well soaked, I am simply going to squeeze out excess water and begin working it into the shave soap in a clockwise motion:
+Once soaking the brush under water for a few minutes, I am simply going to squeeze out excess water and begin working it into the shave soap in a clockwise motion: